Mira Adanja Polak: Working assignments

 Foreign desk consultant for ITN in London – working on the Channel Four News programme.
 During the Bosnian Conflict she secured interviews for the programme with the Serbian President, Slobodan Miloševic, and the leaders of the Bosnian Serbs – Radovan Karadžic and General Ratko Mladic.
 These interviews were included in special reports on the crisis in Srebrenica.
-They achieved International Broadcasting awards for Channel Four News – ITN.
+They achieved International Broadcasting Awards for Channel Four News – ITN.

-Field Producer for People Magazine (New York) on the first visit of Royal family to Belgrade after 60 years of exile presenting the new elected President Vojislav Koštunica to Western world in special profile, NBC TV's Nightline programme – covering the visit of Princess Elizabeth of Yugoslavia to her native country.
+Field Producer for People Magazine (New York) on the first visit of the Royal family to Belgrade after 60 years of exile, presenting the newly elected President Vojislav Koštunica to the Western world in a special profile, NBC TV's Nightline programme – covering the visit of Princess Elizabeth of Yugoslavia to her native country.

 Contributor for The Dictionary of Art (London) – supplying various articles and photographs on Eastern European Art.

 Exclusive Reports for Royalty Magazine (London).

 Consultant to ABC Television – Pierre Salinger's Broadcasts – during the 1984 Winter Olympics in Sarajevo.